 When using a milling machine, you orient tool movements to the Cartesian coordinate system.
 The illustration at right shows how the Cartesian coordinate system describes the machine axes.
-The "right-hand rule" is illustrated for remembering the three axis directions: the middle finger points in the positive direction of the tool axis from the workpiece toward the tool (the Z axis), the thumb points in the positive X direction, and the index finger in the positive Y direction.
+The "right-hand rule" is illustrated for remembering the three axis directions: the middle finger points in the positive direction of the tool axis from the workpiece toward the tool (the Z axis), the thumb points in the positive X direction.